Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 ### Inspecting your webpack configuration

-To "debug" the webpack configuration and find out why the SVG doesn't get inlined the Vue CLI 3 provides an `inspect` command.
-If you run it without any arguments it will output the complete webpack configuration it uses when building your application.
+To "debug" the webpack configuration and learn why the SVG doesn't get inlined Vue CLI 3 provides an `inspect` command.
+If you run the command without any arguments it will output the complete webpack configuration the CLI uses when building your application.

-To narrow your search down you can use the `--rules` or `--plugins` options.
+To narrow your search down use the `--rules` or `--plugins` options.
 When you know the exact name of your rule you can also just output a single webpack rule:

 ```bash
 vue inspect --rule images